Quartile: Outliers

-When spotting an outlier in the data set by calculating the interquartile ranges and boxplot features, it might be simple to mistakenly view it as evidence that the population is non-normal or that the sample is contaminated.
+When spotting an outlier in the data set by calculating the interquartile ranges and boxplot features, it might be easy to mistakenly view it as evidence that the population is non-normal or that the sample is contaminated.
 However, this method should not take place of a hypothesis test for determining normality of the population.
-The significance of the outliers vary depending on the sample size.
+The significance of the outliers varies depending on the sample size.
 If the sample is small, then it is more probable to get interquartile ranges that are unrepresentatively small, leading to narrower fences.
 Therefore, it would be more likely to find data that are marked as outliers.

 Computer software for quartiles

-Excel:
+Excel

-The Excel function QUARTILE(array, quart) provides the desired quartile value for a given array of data, using Method 3 from above.
-In the Quartile function, array is the dataset of numbers that is being analyzed and quart is any of the following 5 values depending on which quartile is being calculated.
+The Excel function QUARTILE.INC(array, quart) provides the desired quartile value for a given array of data, using Method 3 from above.
+The QUARTILE function is a legacy function from Excel 2007 or earlier, giving the same output of the function QUARTILE.INC.
+In the function, array is the dataset of numbers that is being analyzed and quart is any of the following 5 values depending on which quartile is being calculated.

-MATLAB:
+MATLAB

 In order to calculate quartiles in Matlab, the function quantile(A,p) can be used.
 Where A is the vector of data being analyzed and p is the percentage that relates to the quartiles as stated below.